 The trail gives cyclists a fantastic introduction to multi-day, on- and off-road touring as it meanders along quiet, mostly flat back roads, byways, cycle paths, and bridleways, allowing cyclists to explore some of Norfolk’s lesser-known gems and hits many of the top spots of the Norfolk coast.

 RELATED POST: Rebellion Way: Norfolk’s Most Exciting Cycle Route

 It’s no surprise that the people and communities of Norfolk’s coastal towns and villages have a strong bond with the sea, which is a constant presence, and both provides and takes away.

 RELATED POST: 21 Museums in Norfolk You Won’t Want to Miss!

 A provider of livelihoods for generations of fishermen, and smugglers, the sea is now also supplying electricity to 280,000 homes via the Sheringham Shoal Offshore Wind Farm, where there are 88 wind turbines.

-For generations, the Norfolk coast has been watched over by brave volunteers, who put their lives at risk to resuce others at sea.
-These original crews were often fisherman, without any special equipment, who knew the tides and sandbanks of this gorgeous, but trecherous, coast.
+For generations, the Norfolk coast has been watched over by brave volunteers, who put their lives at risk to rescue others at sea.
+These original crews were often fishermen, without any special equipment, who knew the tides and sandbanks of this gorgeous, but treacherous, coast.